-See C. Dominicé, 'The International Responsibility of States for Breach of Multilateral Obligations', at 358-359; B. Simma, 'From Bilateralism to Community Interest in International Law', at 300.
+116 See C. Dominicé, 'The International Responsibility of States for Breach of Multilateral Obligations', at 358-359; B. Simma, 'From Bilateralism to Community Interest in International Law', at 300.

-See G. Abi-Saab, 'The Uses of Article 19', 10 EJIL (1999), at 348-349; J. B. Acosta Estévez, 'Normas de ius cogens, efecto erga omnes, crimen internacional y la téoria de los círculos concéntricos', at 13.
+117 See G. Abi-Saab, 'The Uses of Article 19', 10 EJIL (1999), at 348-349; J. B. Acosta Estévez, 'Normas de ius cogens, efecto erga omnes, crimen internacional y la téoria de los círculos concéntricos', at 13.

-See S. Villalpando, L'émergence de la communauté internationale dans la responsabilité des États, at 106-107; L.-A. Sicilianos, 'Classification des obligations et dimension multilatérale de la responsabilité', at 69.
+118 See S. Villalpando, L'émergence de la communauté internationale dans la responsabilité des États, at 106-107 ; L. A. Sicilianos, 'Classification des obligations et dimension multilatérale de la responsabilité', at 69.

-111 See also IIL, Resolution on Obligations erga omnes in International Law, article 1 a), at 287.
+119 See also IIL, Resolution on Obligations erga omnes in International Law, article 1 a), at 287.

-See G. Gaja, 'Should All References to International Crimes Disappear from the ILC's Draft Articles on State Responsibility?', 10 EJIL (1999), at 367.
+120 See G. Gaja, 'Should All References to International Crimes Disappear from the ILC's Draft Articles on State Responsibility?', 10 EJIL (1999), at 367.

-See P.-M. Dupuy, 'Quarante ans de codification du droit de la responsabilité internationale des États - Un bilan', 107 RGDIP (2003), at 329; J. Crawford, J. Peel, S. Olleson, 'The ILC's Draft Articles on Responsibility of States for Internationally Wrongful Acts: Completion of the Second Reading', 12 EJIL (2001), at 978.
+121 See P.-M. Dupuy, 'Quarante ans de codification du droit de la responsabilité internationale des États - Un bilan', 107 RGDIP (2003), at 329; J. Crawford, J. Peel, S. Olleson, 'The ILC's Draft Articles on Responsibility of States for Internationally Wrongful Acts: Completion of the Second Reading', 12 EJIL (2001), at 978.

-fundamental interests'.
-114 In this framework, the wording employed in the 2001 Project on State Responsibility, speaking of state 'injured' and 'other than an injured State' (article 48 § 1), is somewhat problematic, because it could indicate that 'third' states are not injured by the violation.
-Therefore, it is better to speak of state(s) 'directly' and 'indirectly injured', in order to distinguish the position of the state especially injured by the breach and that of the other injured states.
-115 In fact, it is contended that the violation of an obligation cogens formally injures all the states, so that the position of every state as for the consequences of the wrongful act must be considered differently according to the nature and degree of the injury suffered, taking into account the material damage.
-116 For instance, in case of armed aggression the situation of the state whose territory is invaded is materially graver than that of the other members of the international community, although the violation remains collective.
-117 As for the responsibility of international organizations, it is necessary to follow the development of ILC's work to see the bigger picture.
+article 41 of the 2000 Project temporarily adopted by the ILC's Drafting Committee relied upon the notion of 'serious breach by a State of an obligation owed to the international community as a whole and essential for the protection of its fundamental interests'.122 In this framework, the wording employed in the 2001 Project on State Responsibility, speaking of state 'injured' and 'other than an injured State' (article 48 § 1), is somewhat problematic, because it could indicate that 'third' states are not injured by the violation.
+Therefore, it is better to speak of state(s) 'directly' and 'indirectly injured', in order to distinguish the position of the state especially injured by the breach and that of the other injured states.123 In fact, it is contended that the violation of an obligation cogens formally injures all the states, so that the position of every state as for the consequences of the wrongful act must be considered differently according to the nature and degree of the injury suffered, taking into account the material damage.124 For instance, in case of armed aggression the situation of the state whose territory is invaded is materially graver than that of the other members of the international community, although the violation remains collective.125 As for the responsibility of international organizations, it is necessary to follow the development of the ILC's work to see the bigger picture.
 That said, logically the infringement of ius cogens should follow the same lines of state responsibility.
-On the contrary, currently there are not clearly defined rules with respect to the responsibility of non-state entities.
+On the contrary, currently there are no clearly defined rules with respect to the responsibility of nonstate entities.
 From the viewpoint of individual responsibility, the absolute scope of the breach of peremptory norms is the underpinning of the development of international criminal law since Nuremberg and is clearly provided by the ICC Statute.
 Indeed, the Preamble to and article 5 § 1) of the ICC Statute speak of 'crimes of concern to the international community as a whole'.
 Now, given that a crime is nothing else but a particularly serious breach of a relevant obligation, it concerns the international community as a whole because it violates an absolute indivisible obligation erga omnes.